Datia: Sites of interest

 Datia is best known for the Pitambara Peeth, a famous Shakta pitha located at the entrance of Datia.
 This pilgrimage spot features Bagalamukhi Devi Temple and Dhumavati Mai Temple, established by Shri Golokwasi Swamiji Maharaj.
 Vankhandeshwar, a Mahabharat period temple of God Shiva, is also situated here.
 A temple of the goddess Peetaambara Bagalamukhi, located 12 km from datia and Shri Siddheshwar mahadev temple in village Kurthara located 20 km from Datia.

 White marble Jain temples are located at Sonagiri.
-Here is many temples dedicated to Jainism.
-'Bajni Shila and Nariyal Kund Named divine place located here.
+Bajni Shila and Nariyal Kund named divine place are located there.
 Sonagiri is located 18 km from Datia and is well connected by road and train.

 Datia Palace, Datia Town also very famous for Temples and Forts.
 The founder of the Datia State in Bundelkhand - Maharaj Birsingh Deo Build many such 52 monuments all around the country.
 Datia Palace is also known as Satkhanda Palace, Datia Mahal, and Purana Mahal or the "Old Palace".